How Much Does It Cost to Refinish a Deck?

 The cost of labor will be one of the biggest factors in the overall cost of refinishing your deck.

-According to HomeAdvisor, the average cost of labor from a professional deck refinishing company is between $550 and $950.
+According to Angi, hiring a professional deck refinishing company to resurface a 200 square foot deck typically costs between $600 and $1,400.
 This cost can vary depending on a number of factors, including the size and condition of your deck and the company you hire.

 Some homeowners opt to refinish their deck themselves to save money.
 However, this is usually not recommended unless you have experience refinishing decks.
 If you rush into this project headlong with minimal knowledge, you run the risk of doing more harm than good.